Bet365 Historical Odds Guide: The Data, APIs, and Strategy

 This returns timestamped price snapshots showing exactly how Bet365’s odds moved.
 Use this data to backtest your models or analyze line movement patterns.

 Want sharp bookmaker data too?
-Check out our Singbet API guide for Asian Handicap odds from the world’s largest sharp book.
+Check out our OddsPapi Singbet API guide for Asian Handicap odds from the world’s largest sharp book.

 Bet365 Odds Data Provider Comparison